taufique71/jman/README.md

 Both job configuration and database configuration should reside in this file.
 A sample configuration is give with this project.
 Just editing this file would suffice for configuration.

+### Sample Test
+Few shell scripts which runs for varying amount of time is included in the `test_scripts` directory.
+Sample configuration file represents those scripts as job.
+Running the app without configuring anything would run these scripts.

 ### Usage